Desgue/Veeam_Python_Developer_Test/README.md

     - Checks the diff_files list for items that are presents in both folders but have different contents and them copies from source folder to replica folder.

 4. search_child_folders
-    - Check for folders present in both source and replica folders and peform a recursion creating a new Synchronizer object and performing the same sync process in both child folders until there is no more child folder common between two parent ones.
+    - Check for folders present in both source and replica folders and peform a recursion creating a new Synchronizer object and performing the same sync process in both child folders until there is no more child folder common between two parents.

 ## Installation
 ### Requirements